Post

 Game Launchers

-I mean who doesn’t like Steam (ok, well Tim Sweeny at Epic), but seriously, there’s a reason why Steam is so huge, firstly the launcher is legitimately good, they have fair prices, they have a good support team and they support open-source.
+I mean who doesn’t like Steam (OK, well Tim Sweeney at Epic), but seriously, there’s a reason why Steam is so huge, firstly the launcher is legitimately good, they have fair prices, they have a good support team, and they support open-source.

-Epic & their store sucks, I won’t be talking more about it , GOG though is actually rather good (especially their launcher), though both stores doesn’t have a Linux launcher, but Heroic Games Laucher has been quite great for me, it’s simple and works really well.
+Epic & their store sucks, I won’t be talking more about it, GOG though is actually rather good (especially their launcher), though both stores doesn’t have a Linux launcher, but Heroic Games Launcher has been quite great for me, it’s simple and works really well.
 (Note: Lutris is also a good alternative)

-Another cool store is Itch.io, it’s mainly focused on Indie games and they have a Linux launcher which is also really good.
+Another cool store is Itch.io, it’s mainly focused on Indie games, and they have a Linux launcher which is also fantastic.

 I’ve been using Prism Launcher even before I switched to Linux.
 It has multiple features, such as the ability to manage mods, resource packs, and shaders.
 Yeah, it’s quite good.